Are Medium and Message Inseparable?

 A Return to the Silos

-So, following that brief glimpse of what could be, many agencies returned to their once happy world of making TV spots and colorful ads.
+So, following that brief glimpse of what could be, many agencies returned to their once happy world of making TV spots, websites and colorful ads.
 Most account planners went back to only working with account service and creative.
 And, of course, down the hall (or across town in the case of the holding companies) they had a media unit which would place that content after they were done.

 It was the traditional and tidy thing to do.